easybuilders/easybuild-docs/docs/tracing-progress.md

 To trace the progress of EasyBuild while it is installing software, you can use `eb --trace`.

-!!! note
-    Tracing support was added as an experimental feature in EasyBuild v3.4.0, and thus required using `--experimental`.
-Since EasyBuild v3.4.1, `--trace` is considered stable and no longer requires the use of `--experimental`.

 ## Trace output {: #trace_output }

 When `eb --trace` is used, EasyBuild will print additional output on top